martinthomson/tmi/draft-thomson-tmi.md

    ({{limit-capabilities}}).

-The use of technical mechanisms to ensure that these principles are enforced is necessary.
+The use of technical mechanisms to ensure that these principles are enforced is encouraged.
 It is expected that protocols will need to use cryptography for this.

 New protocol designs therefore need to identify what intermediation is possible